eddLai/Exoskeleton-Control-Note/documents/Simulation/CEINMS/CEINMS app..md

 EMG-informed method
->Fundamental to these calibrated methods was the ability to validate the outputs against other data not used for calibra tion.
+>"***Fundamental to these calibrated methods was the ability to validate the outputs against other data not used for calibra tion.***"

 ref.
 - [[documents/Simulation/papers/CEINMS User Guide 0.9.pdf|CEINMS User Guide 0.9]]